 Robotic manipulation of deformable linear objects (DLOs), such as ropes and wires, has a wide variety of applications in industrial, service, and health-care sectors\cite{zhu2021challenges, yin2021modeling}.
 An accurate and robust state estimator for DLOs is obviously the prerequisite for subsequent manipulations.
 Compared to rigid objects, the infinite dimensional DLO state space makes it very challenging to perceive deformations.
 Besides, occlusions and noises occur frequently in unstructured environments, resulting in higher requirements for robust DLO state estimation.

-Frequently used representations to describe DLO states include Fourier-based parameterization\cite{navarro2017fourier}, implicit latent descriptors learned by neural networks\cite{sundaresan2020learning,zhou2021lasesom}, a chain of uniformly distributed nodes\cite{tang2018track,yu2022global,jin2019robust}, etc. Among these methods, representing a DLO as a chain of 3-D nodes (see Fig. \ref{fig:first_figure}) is general and commonly used in various manipulation tasks and will be adopted in this work.
+Commonly used representations to describe DLO states include Fourier-based parameterization\cite{navarro2017fourier}, implicit latent descriptors learned by neural networks\cite{sundaresan2020learning,zhou2021lasesom}, a chain of uniformly distributed nodes\cite{yu2022global,jin2019robust,yu2022shape,yu2022coarse}, etc. Among these methods, representing a DLO as a chain of 3-D nodes (see Fig. \ref{fig:first_figure}) is general in various manipulation tasks and will be adopted in this work.